direct-code-execution/ns-3-dce-quagga/doc/source/getting-started.rst

   mkdir dce
   cd dce
-  bake.py configure -e dce-ns3 -e dce-quagga
+  bake.py configure -e dce-quagga bake.py download
-  bake.py download
   bake.py build

+Note that "dce-quagga" module above includes the build of DCE advanced mode (using Linux kernel network stack).
+This is highly recommended at this moment (2012/04/20) so that Quagga runs successfully.

-If you want to use dce-quagga with linux kernel, you can configure/build as follows.
+If you want to use dce-quagga with DCE basic mode (i.e., using ns-3 native network stack), you need to build manually without bake..

 ::

   mkdir dce
   cd dce
-  bake.py configure -e dce-linux -e dce-quagga bake.py download bake.py build

-Note that "dce-linux" means the build of ns-3-linux, which supports Linux native stack direct code execution with quagga.
-This is highly recommended at this moment (2012/04/20) so that Quagga runs successfully.
+  cd source/ns-3-dce
+  ./waf configure --with-ns3=../../build
+  ./waf

 For more information about ns-3-dce core, please refer the `DCE manual
 <http://www-sop.inria.fr/members/Frederic.Urbani/ns3dceccnx/getting-started.html#building-ns-3-and-dce>`_.